hamishcoleman/arduino_cardreader/README.md

 Firmware ver.
 1.4
 Waiting for a Card ...
 uid=iso14443a/0435178A597532
+serial=opal/3085220093141592
+cardid=opal/3085220093141592
 uid=NONE

 uid=iso14443a/AF8E8E13
+cardid=iso14443a/AF8E8E13
 uid=mifare/E2E2F98B
+cardid=mifare/E2E2F98B
 uid=NONE

 ```

 This example shows two reads.
-Firstly, an oyster card is held up and then
+Firstly, an opal card is held up and then
-removed.
+removed - showing a card that can have its serial number determined.
 Secondly, both a Translink Go card and a Shenzhen metro card are
 held up at the same time - showing simultaneous detection and reading.

 ## Communications Protocol